galaxyproject/training-material/topics/imaging/tutorials/tutorial-CP/tutorial.md

 >    > ### {% icon comment %} Comment
 >    >
 >    > - You can pick any other color of your choice, as long as the contrast is good enough to distinguish both objects.
->    > - We are saving here a tiff image but any other format would work too.
+>    > - We are saving here a tiff image but any other format of your choice would work too.
 >    {: .comment}
 >
 >